 ( 8:12 )

-Now, standing in the epicenter of the pandemic, what would you choose - Fear of Faith?
-In the darkness of this fearful world, can someone see your light?
+Now, standing in the epicenter of the pandemic, what would you choose - Fear or Faith?
+When other people look at you in the darkness of this fearful world, can they see your light?

 ( 1:9 )